top of page

 The 1983 redevelopment transformed the site, adding 21 flats for the elderly in partnership with the Servite Housing Association.
 New sanctuaries were also designed by Bernard Lamb, including the Narthex, a welcoming area in front of the main sanctuary.

-The top floors of Chelsea Methodist Church provide office space for charities, including:
+The top floors of Chelsea Methodist Church provide office space for rental, our hirers include:

 • Word International Church